Visiting Tokyo (Part 10)

 I was almost getting hungry.

 This coffee shop looks so cute.
-And did I say I love the Japanese motor bikes like this golden one?
+And did I say I love the Japanese motorbikes like this golden one?

 I also found the side streets in Japan very neat.
 Unlike back alleys in Vancouver, these side streets are neatly utilized and are kept very clean.